Clinical Trial

 Beta-thalassemia is a group of blood disorders characterised by a reduction in the production of haemoglobin.
 Haemoglobin is the iron-containing protein in red blood cells that carries oxygen to cells throughout the body.

-Haemoglobin is produced by genes that control the expression of the haemoglobin protein.
-Defects in these genes can produce abnormal haemoglobins and anemia, which are conditions termed "haemoglobinopathies".
-Abnormal haemoglobins appear in one of three basic circumstances:
+Haemoglobin is encoded by genes that encode the building blocks of the haemoglobin protein.
+Mutations in these genes can produce abnormal haemoglobins leading to a family of conditions termed "haemoglobinopathies".
+Abnormal haemoglobin appears in one of three basic circumstances:

 In individuals suffering from beta-thalassemia, low levels of haemoglobin lead to a lack of oxygen in many parts of the body.
 People with beta-thalassemia are at an increased risk of developing abnormal blood clots.